GordonGreyman/Sarcasm-Simulator/README.md

 1. Definitions:
 1.1.
 Literal Meaning (T): A variable that indicates whether the uttered sentence is literal (0) or sarcastic (1).

 1.2.
-Contextual Cue (C): A variable that represents the situational context, affecting the interpretation of the utterance (0 = Neutral, 1 = Sarcastic).
+Contextual Cue (C): A variable that represents the situational context, affecting the interpretation of the utterance (0 = Literal, 1 = Sarcastic).

 1.3.
-Speaker Strategy (S): A variable that reflects the speaker’s intent, demonstrating how they wish their message to be perceived (0 = Neutral, 1 = Sarcastic).
+Speaker Strategy (S): A variable that reflects the speaker’s intent, demonstrating how they wish their message to be perceived (0 = Literal, 1 = Sarcastic).

 1.4.
-Listener Inference (L): A variable that shows how the listener interprets the utterance based on their understanding and context (0 = Neutral, 1 = Sarcastic).
+Listener Inference (L): A variable that shows how the listener interprets the utterance based on their understanding and context (0 = Literal, 1 = Sarcastic).

 2. Adjustment:
 To interact with the simulator, adjust the variables using the sliders provided: